Overwatch World Cup

 The Overwatch World Cup (OWWC) is an annual international Overwatch esports tournament organized by Blizzard Entertainment, the game's developer, with the first edition taking place in 2016.
-The tournament ran every year until 2019; after a three-year hiatus, the OWWC will return in 2023.
+The tournament ran every year until 2019; after a three-year hiatus, the OWWC returned in 2023, and it will return in 2026 after another two-year hiatus.

 The tournament format has varied in each year, with the most recent one involving a preliminary stage in which national teams competed against others in a single-elimination tournament system to claim the five qualification spots in the group stages, which also included five national teams who prequalified via ranking.
 Top-ranked teams from the group stage advanced to a single-elimination playoff bracket at Blizzard's BlizzCon event every November.
-The first three World Cups were won by South Korea, while the most recent one was won by the United States.
+The first three World Cups were won by South Korea, while the most recent one was won by Saudi Arabia.